thinnker/micro-ai-ts/docs/API.md

 ## Micro (Client)

-The core client for direct LLM interactions with conversation management.
+The core client for direct LLM interactions with conversation management and tool calling capabilities.

 ### Micro Options